Process Development Services

 A protein is a very complex molecule.
 Therefore, several methods have to be used to fully characterize it.
-Methods concerning amino acid composition, glycosylation or other post-translational modifications are described in the MS section.
+Methods concerning amino acid composition, glycosylation or other post-translational modifications are described in the in the section about mass spectrometry services.
 However, intact mass, aggregates, fragments, net charge, identity and isoforms can also be detected by other methods:

 – SDS-PAGE separates proteins with respect to their mass.
 Aggregates, fragments, and impurities are visible.
 With respect to a reference or a calibrator, identity and integrity can be assessed.

 – Western Blotting can identify protein bands in an SDS-gel by transferring them to a membrane and staining with suitable binding partners.

 – SEC is a chromatography method which separates proteins of different mass.

 – Weak ion exchangers or IEF gels can separate differently charged proteins.

 – Affinity to possible binding partners (if any), by DRX2 or Octet technology.

 The biochemical and biophysical protein characterization is complimented by protein- and target specific functionality testing (e.g., target binding, signaling, cell-based assays).
 Learn more about functional bioassays.

 At FyoniBio, we have long-term experiences in the characterization of proteins with a broad spectrum of analytical methods.
 Contact us to discuss the specific needs of your project and how we can support you.

 To enable a fast and accurate process transfer a technology transfer report is written including all information about the developed processes.
 Technology transfer reports can be directly delivered to a selected CMO.
 FyoniBio offers additional services to support the process transfer by implementation of process transfer meetings and direct on-site process support.